VerceRL/Agilis-v1.0/README.md

 ## Troubleshooting

-+ If your "Launcher" shortcut isn't working right-click it, select "Properties" and double-check that the target path is correct or that your Agilis folder is named properly  and placed in "Downloads"
++ If your "Launcher" shortcut isn't working right-click it, select "Properties" and double-check that the target path is correct.
+Also check that your Agilis folder is named properly and placed in "Downloads"

 + If Agilis isn't running with administrative privileges make sure you are using the "Launcher"

 + If steamworkshopdownloader.io is not finding your map try pasting the URL manually when Agilis asks you to, if that still doesn't work please double-check your link is correct in another tab.

-+ If none of the above work try getting out of Platinum :)
++ If none of the above works try getting out of Platinum :)

 ## Frequently Asked Questions